2011 Maine Question 1

-Maine Question 1, "Do you want to reject the section of Chapter 399 of the Public Laws of 2011 that requires new voters to register to vote at least two business days prior to an election?", was a 2011 people's veto referendum that rejected a bill repealing Election Day voter registration in Maine.
-The vote was held on November 8, 2011 after being placed on the ballot due to supporters collecting the necessary number of signatures.
+Maine Question 1 was a 2011 people's veto referendum that rejected a bill repealing Election Day voter registration in Maine.
+The vote was held on November 8, 2011, after being placed on the ballot due to supporters collecting the necessary number of signatures.
 The veto effort was successful, with 237,024 votes in favor of repeal to 155,156 against repeal.

 Background

 Maine has permitted same-day voter registration since 1973.
 Upon taking control of both houses of the Maine Legislature and the Governor's office simultaneously for the first time since 1963 in 2010, the Republicans passed LD 1376, which was signed by Gov. Paul LePage on June 21, 2011.
 The bill, sponsored by Speaker Robert Nutting, eliminated same-day voter registration along with prohibiting registration and absentee voting two business days before an election.
 Maine Secretary of State Charlie Summers, in announcing his support for the bill, stated that "This is designed to relieve stresses on the system.
 People can try to assign falsehoods and nefarious reasons behind it, but that’s not what this is about."
 Summers also wrote an editorial in which he stated that the bill was a proactive step to secure the integrity of elections, and not a step to prevent voter fraud.
 He also rejected the idea by opponents of the bill that same-day registration led to increased voter turnout, noting both that such turnout was high before same-day registration and increased with the passage of moter-voter legislation in 1990.

 The Maine chapter of AARP testified in opposition to the bill, claiming that it would make it harder for some senior citizens to vote, who would then have to go to their town or city office twice to register and vote instead of once.